apache/nuttx/boards/arm/stm32/stm32f429i-disco/configs/fb/README.txt

 terminate.

-You can also test overlay hardware acceleration functionality by executing the follwing command (shows a commandline help):
+You can also test overlay hardware acceleration functionality by executing the following command (shows a commandline help):

   nsh> fboverlay